Tap to Call Call us 1300 665 573

 The black species has a scraggly coat and is smaller than its brown counterpart.
 They are omnivores and consume a wide variety of foods including fruit, leaves, stems, seeds, fungi, insects, birds and reptiles.

 They pose a major threat to farmers, feasting on crops including cereals, cocoa, oranges and coffee beans.
-Their preference is for a warm climate so they often harbour in residential homes, warehouses and food industry facilities.
+Their preference is for a warm climate, so they often harbour in residential homes, warehouses and food industry facilities.
 Nests are commonly found in roofs and wall cavities.

 It is however an old wives tale that they grow as large as a domestic cat!
 It’s a true omnivore and will eat just about anything.
-They live and sleep in burrows but can be found in homes, work places, sewers and laneways.
+They live and sleep in burrows but can be found in homes, workplaces, sewers and laneways.

 Diseases spread by rats